+- MBAF-6505 Fundamentals of Money & Banking

+- MBAF-6510 Corporate Financial Analysis & Modeling

+- MBAF-6515 Intermediate Corporate Finance

+- MBAF-6520 International Finance

+Gerontology

-FCP-6020 Project Management and Design ThinkingFCP-6030 Strategic Marketing and SalesFCP-6010 Financial Analysis and Accounting FCP-6000 Introduction to Corporate Finance FCP-6040 Business Communication and Career Development Gerontology (15 hours) The Gerontology certificate program addresses the need of health care professionals as well as professionals in other fields to be prepared to serve the unique needs of an aging population.
+The Gerontology certificate program addresses the need of health care professionals as well as professionals in other fields to be prepared to serve the unique needs of an aging population.

 Required courses (15 hours):

-GER 6160 Sociology of Aging
+- GERO-6160 Sociology of Aging

-GER 6510 Diversity in Aging
+- GERO-6510 Diversity in Aging

-GER 6980 Practicum in Gerontology
+- GERO-6980 Practicum in Gerontology

-HMS 6000 Introduction to the Human Service Profession
+- HMS-6000 Introduction to the Human Service Profession

-PSY 6050 Adult Development and Aging
+- PSY-6050 Adult Development and Aging

-Healthcare Management (12 hours)
+Health Care Management

-If you are interested in advancing your career and obtaining a management position within a healthcarerelated organization, an MBA certification in healthcare management will help get you there.
-The healthcare industry continues to evolve and face challenges that are well suited for MBAs.
-You will be qualified to pursue healthcare management positions related to human resources, finance, information systems, and patient care.
-This program addresses the unique attributes of healthcare organizations.
-Students are prepared to take on leadership roles and address specific managerial issues encountered in today's healthcare economy.
+If you are interested in advancing your career and obtaining a management position within a health care-related organization, an MBA certification in health care management will help get you there.
+The health care industry continues to evolve and face challenges that are well suited for MBAs.
+You will be qualified to pursue health care management positions related to human resources, finance, information systems and patient care.
+This program addresses the unique attributes of health care organizations.
+Students are prepared to take on leadership roles and address specific managerial issues encountered in today's health care economy.
 Students will develop critical thinking and fundamental business analysis skills.
-They will leave the program proficient at problem-solving the operational and financial challenges that healthcare administrators face.
+They will leave the program proficient at problem solving the operational and financial challenges that health care administrators face.

 Required courses (12 hours):

+- MBAH-6650 Health Care Systems I

+- MBAH-6655 Health Care Systems II

-MBAH-6650: Healthcare Systems I MBAH-6655: Healthcare Systems II MBAH-6660: Healthcare Finance & Economics MBAH-6665: Public Policy in Healthcare NOTE: MBAH-6650 & MBAH-6655 must be taken before MBAH-6660 & MBAH-6665 Leadership and Change Management (12 hours) Were you born to lead?
+- MBAH-6660 Health Care Finance & Economics

+- MBAH-6665 Public Policy in Health Care

+NOTE: MBAH-6650 & MBAH-6655 must be taken before MBAH-6660 & MBAH-6665

+Leadership and Change Management

+Were you born to lead?
 The current economic environment requires successful businesses to use resources creatively and effectively.
 There is an increasing need for leaders who can guide an organization in adapting to changing environments and consumer needs.
 Many businesses seek out managers with strong leadership skills who adjust well in a changing environment.
 This certificate in leadership and change management will build the business fundamentals you need to advance your career while focusing on leading people and organizations.
-The courses are designed to help students understand the value of an array of leadership theories, the intercultural impact of leadership practice, and the intricacies of facilitating strategic change.
-Students develop servant leadership, interpersonal, and influencing skills to effectively shape group change.
+The courses are designed to help students understand the value of an array of leadership theories, the intercultural impact of leadership practice and the intricacies of facilitating strategic change.
+Students develop servant leadership, interpersonal and influencing skills to effectively shape group change.
 Graduates will successfully champion systemic change while achieving their organization's mission.

 Required courses (12 hours):